 Nimi, this particular girl knows two (2) languages.
 I think is pretty impressive.
 Her main caretaker says she is losing one of the languages, I asked if it was possible Alzheimers disease.
 As for her dual languages, you cannot know this easily, it’s very difficult to only in certain situations, will she speak one of the languages? languages.
 And yes, even her family member cannot really force her to just start speaking the other language.
 But in certain conditions, she will speak the other language just fine.

 Today the caretaker told me some peculiars.
 The girl, or woman, she is 52 years old, she will take her trash out of her room daily.
 Taking the trash out of of her room, without being told, is impressive to me.
 She has learned behaviors that she does every day and will not forget them.
 But they need to be repeated, like all of us.
 Her room is very organized and shee likes it that way, she will help clean up the table after dinner.
 In general, she likes order in her life.
 Don’t we all?
 She (her name is Nimi) will feed the dogs if told to do so.
 She will not feed the dogs unless someone directs her to do so.
+Taking a bath, her caretaker Alice says that she must be supervised.
+Why?
+She will use most of the shampoo in a single bath.
+I told her a solution to that problem, a pump bottle of shampoo screwed to the wall, as hotels do.

 Even somewhat simple task requires someone to watch her, it depends on the task.
 The woman, Nimi, will drift off and not finish some tasks.
 Nimi will constantly, about 15 times a day, as if her cousin is coming over.
 Her cousin has not visited in several weeks, but every day, Nimi asks about her cousin possibly visiting, and she really wants this and can not be told that this will not happen.
 So in a hour, she asks again.
 And more asks, throughout the day.
 I am a visitor and am not with her often yet she is friendly to me most always.
 As her caretaker says, Nimi is in her own world.
 And with explanations, she can often make her own decisions.
 Nimi appears often to enjoy life, making herself laugh, perhaps enjoying life more so than a normal person.?
 She will sometimes cry and get upset about her father being gone (her father is deceased).
 Obviously she knows what it is to be loved and to love, and is mindful of relationships.